Palestinian Islamic Jihad

-The Islamic Jihad Movement in Palestine (حركة الجهاد الإسلامي في فلسطين, Ḥarakat al-Jihād al-Islāmi fi Filastīn), commonly known simply as Palestinian Islamic Jihad (PIJ), is an Islamist Palestinian paramilitary organization formed in 1981.
+The Islamic Jihad Movement in Palestine (حركة الجهاد الإسلامي في فلسطين, Ḥarakat al-Jihād al-Islāmi fi Filastīn), commonly known simply as Palestinian Islamic Jihad (PIJ), (Note: Also known as:

+Abu Ghunaym Squad of the Hizballah Bayt Al-Maqdis, al-Awdah Brigades, al-Quds Brigades, al-Quds Squads, Islamic Holy War, Islamic Jihad, Islamic Jihad–Palestine Faction, Islamic Jihad in Palestine, Islamic Jihad of Palestine, Islamic Jihad Palestine, Palestine Islamic Jihad–Shallah Faction, Palestine Islamic Jihad–Shaqaqi Faction) is an Islamist Palestinian paramilitary organization formed in 1981.

-PIJ formed as an offshoot of the Muslim Brotherhood and was influenced ideologically in its formation by the Islamic Revolution in Iran.
+PIJ formed as an offshoot of Egyptian Islamic Jihad and was influenced ideologically in its formation by the Islamic Revolution in Iran.
 It is a member of the Alliance of Palestinian Forces, which rejects the Oslo Accords and whose objective is the establishment of a sovereign Islamic Palestinian state.
 It calls for the military destruction of Israel and rejects a two-state solution.
-The organization's financial backing has historically come mainly from Syria and Hezbollah.
+The organization's financial backing has historically come mainly from Iran, Syria and Hezbollah.
 Since 2014, PIJ has seen its power steadily increase with the backing of funds from Iran.
 PIJ has notably participated in the ongoing Gaza war (2023–present), fighting alongside Hamas and other allied Palestinian factions.

 The armed wing of PIJ is Al-Quds Brigades (also known as "Saraya"), also formed in 1981, which is active in the West Bank and the Gaza Strip, with its main strongholds in the West Bank being the cities of Hebron and Jenin.
 Its operations have included suicide bombings, attacks on Israeli civilians, as well as the firing of rockets into Israel, targeting civilians.
-PIJ has been designated a terrorist organization by the United States, the European Union, the United Kingdom, Canada, Australia, New Zealand and Israel.
+PIJ has been designated a terrorist organization by the United States, the European Union, the United Kingdom, Canada, Australia, New Zealand, Israel, and Japan.

+PIJ is considered by Israel the most extreme Palestinian militant organization in its methods and its ideology.

+In 2026, PIJ militants consented to the Board of Peace's disarmament plan for Gaza.